 However, they don’t plan much beforehand, so they often get side-tracked as new ideas arise.
 It is hard for them to write short and to the point: their texts tend to be insufficiently structured, so it is often hard for the readers to follow.
 Albeit their texts are lively and engaging.
 In order to improve a text, the bottom-up writers tend to rewrite whole texts from scratch, which is inefficient and problematic when facing an approaching deadline.

-Creative & organized: you can have it both
+Creative and organized: you can have it both

 The top-down writers struggle with finding words for their ideas.
 They need to avoid excessive structuring and learn to push themselves into writing, even though the outline is not “perfect” yet.

-The bottom-up writers struggle with structuring their texts & ideas.
+The bottom-up writers struggle with structuring their texts and ideas.
 They need to sort out their ideas before they start drafting, and learn to structure an already written text.

 How I work with my (mixed) type